Preserving spreading dynamics and information flow in complex network reduction: Proposed Method

-(2) Edge pruning: In many heterogeneous networks, the subgraphs generated in step (1) often exhibit higher edge densities compared to the original network.
+\textbf{(2) Edge pruning:} In many heterogeneous networks, the subgraphs generated in step (1) often exhibit higher edge densities compared to the original network.
 Our subsequent experiments show that subgraphs with higher average degrees tend to have stronger spreading capabilities.
 To ensure that the subgraphs not only reflect a reduced topological scale but also preserve the spreading dynamic behavior of the original network, we introduce an edge pruning algorithm (see the pseudocode in Algorithm~\ref{alg:1}).
 This algorithm adjusts the edge density of the subgraphs to levels comparable to those of the original network, allowing us to evaluate whether the pruned subgraphs can effectively replicate the spreading dynamics of the original network.
 Taking the Metabolic network as an example, its average degree is $\langle k \rangle_0 = 6.5710$.
-The three corresponding subgraphs generated under node removal ratios of $q = 0.4$, $0.6$, and $0.8$ have average degrees of $\langle k \rangle_1 = 8.2445$, $\langle k \rangle_2 = 9.0314$, and $\langle k \rangle_3 = 9.9721$, respectively, as shown in Figs.~\ref{Fig:1}(b1)-(d1).
-This result indicates that the average degree of the subgraphs increases with the removal ratio $q$.
-Subsequently, edge pruning is applied to these subgraphs, and the pruned versions are displayed in Figs.~\ref{Fig:1}(b2)-(d2).
-After pruning, the average degrees are adjusted to $\langle k \rangle_1^{\prime} = 6.5797$, $\langle k \rangle_2^{\prime} = 6.5784$, and $\langle k \rangle_3^{\prime} = 6.5784$, which are very close to that of the original Metabolic network.
+The three corresponding subgraphs generated under node removal ratios of $q = 0.4$, $0.6$, and $0.8$ have average degrees of $\langle k \rangle_1 = 7.9118$, $\langle k \rangle_2 = 8.8522$, and $\langle k \rangle_3 = 10.0833$, respectively, as shown in Figures~\ref{Fig:1}(b)-(d).
+The result indicates that the average degree of the subgraphs increases with the removal ratio $q$.
+Subsequently, edge pruning is applied to these subgraphs, and the pruned versions are displayed in Figures~\ref{Fig:1}(f)-(h).
+After pruning, the average degrees are adjusted to $\langle k \rangle_1^{\prime} = 6.5800$, $\langle k \rangle_2^{\prime} = 6.5809$, and $\langle k \rangle_3^{\prime} = 6.5764$, which are very close to that of the original Metabolic network.
 In subsequent experiments, for cases where the density of the subgraph exceeds that of the original network, we will perform edge pruning to obtain a version with a similar edge density to the original network.
-We refer to this entire process as NRDC$^{\prime}$.
+We refer to the entire process of steps (1) and (2) as NRDC$_{+}^{\prime}$.
+It is worth noting that for many real-world heterogeneous networks, including the Metabolic network, the critical structural properties (such as degree distribution) exhibit significant self-similarity (or scale invariance) under the aforementioned reduction strategies, as shown in Figures~1(e)(i) and Figure~B1.
+This indicates that although the scale of the network has been reduced, its inherent structural characteristics have been preserved to some extent.

 The subsequent analysis in this paper indicates that for a network with a relatively homogeneous structure, the average degree of the subnetwork typically remains approximately unchanged or tends to decrease after the removal of nodes in step (1).
 As a result, for this situation, the edge pruning process is not involved in the subnetwork.
 In contrast, for networks with a more heterogeneous structure (assuming the initial network is connected), the average degree of the subnetworks usually increases following node removal.
 In this case, it is essential to ensure that during the edge pruning process, the pruned subnetwork maintains a connected structure while keeping the average degree roughly consistent with that of the original network (see Algorithm~\ref{alg:1}).